See answer

 • Engaging in regular physical activity

-Omega-3 fatty acids are a key component of the Mediterranean diet and can help prevent inflammation.
+Omega-3 fatty acids are a key component of the Mediterranean diet and can help prevent and reduce inflammation.
 Dietary sources of omega-3 fatty acids include:

 • Chia seeds